RUCAIBox/ALLO/README.md

 # ALLO
-The official repository of "Not Everything is All You Need: Toward Low-Redundant Optimization for Large Language Model Alignment''
+The official repository of "Low-Redundant Optimization for Large Language Model Alignment''

+Coming soon.